osoisi/Basics-of-MI/Academic Performance of High School Students/readme.md

 The project is in progress, and the results will be updated as the analysis progresses.

 ## Contact
-For any questions or feedback, please get in touch with @osoisi on Twitter.
+For any questions or feedback, please contact [osoisi](https://www.twitter.com/osoisi) on Twitter.